How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 Removing a News Article from Google Search and the Internet

-If the news article you are attempting to remove is not false or defamatory, your options as far as removing the article go are limited.
-In essence, the only way to remove the article is to directly contact the news agency or the individual who published it and request that they remove it.
+If the news article you are attempting to remove is not false or defamatory and doesn’t violate Google’s policies, your options for removing the article are limited.
+The only way to remove the article is to directly contact the news agency or the individual who published it and request that they remove it.
 This request is known in the industry as a request for “unpublishing.”

 In addition to completely removing the article, other available options that news articles might agree to could include: